 Types and Use of Personal Data Collected

-In the course of completing the Supplementary Question Form and accessing this website, you have provided information about yourself (‘personal data’).
+In the course of completing the DTP's Application Form and accessing this website, you have provided information about yourself (‘personal data’).

 Information that we collect about your visit to this website includes: Type of device and unique device identifier; IP address; Browser type and version; Time zone; Browser plug-in types; Operating system; Mobile Network information and platform; URLs (web addresses) of pages visited; Clicks around the website; Page response times; Download errors; Length of visit; and Page interaction.
 This information is provided to us by your browser when you visit a webpage and passed to our third-party service provider, Google Analytics in order to better operate the website.